-Then, they can try to ask for superfluous or duplicative documents to stretch out the process and by themselves time or cause you to miss necessary deadlines.
+Then, they can try to ask for superfluous or duplicative documents to stretch out the process and buy themselves time or cause you to miss necessary deadlines.

 It’s important to understand this.
-Be as detailed about your history as possible when applying, provide every bit of information possible when making a claim, and if they do deny you on a baseless claim, consider a long-term care attorney who can appeal the decision more effectively ((6)).
+Be as detailed about your health history as possible when applying for health care coverage, provide every bit of information possible when making a claim, and if they do deny you on a baseless claim, consider a long-term care attorney who can appeal the decision more effectively ((6)).

 How to Get the Best Long-Term Care Insurance for Disabled Adults

-As you can see, there are some obstacles disabled adults face when trying to purchase long-term care insurance, or even when people without disabilities try to purchase policies for their loved ones as preemptive protection for the future.
+As you can see, there are some obstacles disabled individuals face when trying to purchase long-term care insurance, or even when people without disabilities try to purchase policies for their loved ones as pre-emptive protection for the future.

 These obstacles might make it seem impossible to get a proper long-term care insurance policy due to the nature of a disability being a pre-existing condition, but that’s simply not true.
 You just need a bit of help to work your way through the massive network of insurance providers and their policies to find the right one.